-Chedego lives with his father and his mother.
-He is responsible for carrying water, gathering firewood and caring for children.
+In his home, Chedego helps by carrying water, gathering firewood and caring for children.
+He lives with his father and his mother.
 His father is sometimes employed as a farmer and his mother is sometimes employed.
-There are 7 children in the family.

 Please remember Chedego in your prayers.
 Your love and support will help him to receive the assistance he needs to grow and develop.